-The tacac TACACS s show command displays statistics and configuration parameters related to configuration on the GSR.
-The statistics displayed include: accepts Number of times each server responded and validated the user successfully. rejects Number of times each server responded and denied the user access, either because the user wasn't known, or the wrong password was supplied. timeouts Number of times each server did not respond.
+The tacacs show command displays statistics and configuration parameters related to TACACS configuration on the GSR.
+The statistics displayed include: accepts Number of times each server responded and validated the user successfully.

+timeouts Number of times each server did not respond.